TheRandomLabs/ChangelogGenerator/README.md

 Obviously it isn't perfect, but I tried to add as much mod compatibility as possible (CoFH's mods, mezz's mods, etc.).

+Use "avoidCurseMeta" as the third command-line argument if CurseMeta is down.
+I still haven't implemented proper command-line argument parsing.

 To use this with Gradle:

 	compile "com.github.TheRandomLabs:ChangelogGenerator:master-SNAPSHOT"